staples-sparx/StaplesLabs.github.io/who-we-are.md

 ### Bias for Action, Results & Fact-based Decisions

 Speed matters in business and to get tangible feedback you need to execute.
-This is why we have such a strong bias to action, mimimize meetings and emphasize fast delivery.
+This is why we have such a strong bias to action, we mimimize meetings and emphasize fast delivery.
 We release to production multiple times a week.
 We quickly start our projects on a small scale, then grow them progressively to their full potential, learning along